blocksense-network/noir/formal_verification_docs/src/annotations/pre_and_postconditions.md

 ```
 Noir FV cannot prove that the result of `x1 + x1` fits in an `i8` value, i.e. is in the range `-128`…`127`.
 For example, if `x1` were `100`, then `x1 + x1` would be `200`, which exceeds `127`.
 We need to make sure that the argument `x1` stays within a safe range.

-We can do this by adding preconditions (also known as `requires` attributes) to `main` specifying which values for `x1` are allowed.
-Preconditions are written using Noir's attributes syntax and they have a boolean body expression which can utilize the function's arguments:
+We can do this by adding preconditions (also known as `requires` annotations) to `main` specifying which values for `x1` are allowed.
+Preconditions are written using Noir's [attributes](https://noir-lang.org/docs/noir/concepts/functions#attributes) syntax and they have a boolean body expression which can utilize the function's arguments:
 ```rust,ignore
 #[requires(-64 <= x1 & x1 < 64)]
 fn main(x1: i8) -> pub i8 {